civo/status/content/issues/2021-06-12-cluster-launch-disruption.md

 section: issue
 ---

-Cluster launches may be disrupted due to an issue we are aware of and are investigating.
+Cluster launches may be disrupted intermittently due to an issue we are aware of and are investigating.
 We will update here when we know more.